jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //https://en.wikipedia.org/wiki/Quantum_number
 //https://en.wikipedia.org/wiki/Spherical_harmonics
 ===== Spherical harmonics
-This specific volume in space in which the electron will likely appear in is tightly linked with the amount of energy the electron holds.
+This specific volume in space in which the electron will likely appear in, is tightly linked with the amount of energy the electron holds.
 As mentioned and illustrated through @fig-zeeman, the quantity of energy they carry lies in a discrete spectrum.
-While we've mainly regarded electrons in a Cartesian system ($x, y, z$), it will simplify the calculations tremendously if we were to represent the position of the electrons through a spherical coordinate system ($r, theta, phi$).
+For convenience sake, we convert the current equations from a Cartesian system ($x, y, z$) to a spherical system ($r, theta, phi$) to simplify the calculations the following equations.

 To represent the probable volume in which these electrons can appear in, we make use of a concept called _spherical harmonics_.
-These comprise of a set of orthonormal functions in with which we can represent the probability of finding an electron.
-Through a transformation of the coordinate system, we get :
+This comprise a set of orthonormal functions in with which we can represent the probability of finding an electron.
+Through a transformation of the coordinate system, we get @eq-spherharmonics.
 $
 Psi (x, y ,z) => Psi (r, theta, phi) = overbrace(